erreur4045/blogphp/README.md

 * Pour le formulaire de Contact, entrez votre email dans le fichier controleurs/controller.php dans la function contacter() variable $to
 * Enjoy !

-## Copyright and License of the Clean Blog Theme
+## Copyright and License of the Accent Blog Theme

 Copyright © 2019 All rights reserved | This template is made with by Colorlib